kubeshark/scripts/dfir/README.md

 ```
 I like to download the entire bucket using this command: `aws s3 sync s3://<bucket-name .`.

+THIS IS WORK IN PROGRESS, PLEASE USE WITH CAUTION

 ### Areas of Improvements
 - Files are stored individually for every node without consolidation
 - Files need to be downloaded individually You need to download the files in order to view them